GuyMcGee/GuyMcGee/README.md

 - 👋 Hi, I’m Adam
 - 🌱 I’m currently learning JavaScript
-- 💼 I'm interning with Grizzhoot
+- 💼 I'm looking for the next exciting opportunity
-- 💞️ I’m looking to collaborate on open-source projects
+- 💞️ I want to collaborate on open-source projects

 <!---
 GuyMcGee/GuyMcGee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.